ciphermenial/ciphermenial.github.io/_posts/2022-07-19-my-haproxy-config.md

 # Redirect to frontend based on internal or external connections
 backend cloudflare
     mode tcp
-    server loopback-for-tls ::1:7000 send-proxy-v2
+    server loopback-for-tls abns@cloudflare send-proxy-v2

 backend internal
     mode tcp
-    server loopback-for-tls ::1:7001 send-proxy-v2
+    server loopback-for-tls abns@internal send-proxy-v2
 ```

 These are set to tcp mode as they don't need to see headers.
-They are sent to the loopback address of the server so that they then connect to the frontends running on port 7000 or 7001.

 ### Normal Backends